 But to get this benefit, you must meet the following requirements:

-- You were married for at least 10 straight years
+- You were married for at least 10 years (although the marriage could have been briefly interrupted by divorce during those 10 years -- see below)

 - You are at least 62 years old

 - Your ex-spouse is eligible for retirement benefits

 - You are currently unmarried

 If your ex-spouse has not yet applied for retirement benefits but can qualify for them, you can receive benefits on his or her record provided you have been divorced for at least two years.

 In addition, if you have reached full retirement age and are eligible for both a spouse's benefit and your own retirement benefit, you may have a choice, depending on your age.
 If you are 62 or older by the end of 2015, you will be able to choose which benefit you want at your full retirement age.
 When workers who are not 62 by the end of 2015 apply for spousal benefits, Social Security will assume it is also an application for benefits on the worker's record.
 The worker is eligible for the higher benefit, but he or she can't choose to take just the spousal benefits and allow his or her own benefits to keep increasing until age 70.